Terms of Business

 All communications and enquiries are treated in strict confidence and handled in accordance with applicable data-protection law.
 Where Centre for Forensic Neuroscience Limited is instructed by a solicitor or other legal representative, certain communications may be subject to legal professional privilege, depending on the circumstances.
 Nothing in these Terms should be taken as creating legal professional privilege where it does not otherwise apply by law.

 Both the Client and Examinee are expected and required to behave appropriately and professionally from the beginning of the examination process until its conclusion.
-Threatening or aggressive behaviour, intimidation, shouting or yelling, criminal conduct, harassment, or any behaviour deemed inappropriate, unprofessional, unsafe, or unlawful may result in the immediate termination of the examination.
-In such circumstances, no refund will be payable.
+Threatening or aggressive behaviour, intimidation, shouting or yelling, criminal conduct, harassment, or any behaviour deemed inappropriate, unprofessional, unsafe, or unlawful will not be tolerated.
+In such circumstances, the examination may be terminated immediately.
+Any refund will be determined fairly by reference to the services already supplied, preparatory work completed and losses reasonably incurred as a result of the termination.

 The Client and Examinee acknowledge that they may not agree with part or all of the polygraph examination results or the Examiner's opinion.
 Any threatening or aggressive behaviour, intimidation, harassment, criminal conduct, or other inappropriate or unlawful behaviour may be reported to the Police.
 Centre for Forensic Neuroscience Limited also reserves the right to take appropriate civil action in response to defamatory, malicious, or false statements made about any Examiner, employee, officer, or representative of Centre for Forensic Neuroscience Limited, whether verbally, in writing, online, or otherwise.